 Solar panel prices have dropped roughly 80% in the last decade.
 What used to cost $2,000+ for a van setup now costs $200-400.
 The technology is mature, reliable, and the brand differences matter less than you think.

-Important: Solar is only half the equation.
-If you also have a DC-DC charger (and you should), you can often get away with less solar because driving recharges your batteries too.
-Most people with a DC-DC charger and 200W of solar have more than enough.
+Remember: Solar is only half the equation.
+If you also have a DC-DC charger (and you should), driving recharges your batteries too.
+Factor both sources into your planning.

 This is your main decision.
 Both are monocrystalline (the cell type that matters), but the form factor is very different.